Park effects: Park factors (baseball)

-Used as a part of many statistical prediction models as well as utilized strategically in a plethora of ways, park factors can explain varying offensive outputs of specific players, teams and eras of baseball.
-These factors can be produced based on a multitude of offensive statistics, but are generally, and most easily calculated based on team runs and home runs.
+Used as a part of many statistical prediction models, park factors can explain varying offensive outputs of specific players, teams and eras of baseball.
+These factors can be produced based on many offensive statistics, but are generally and most easily calculated based on team runs and home runs.

 Calculations

 A general description of park factors includes comparing the number of runs scored and allowed by each individual team at home and subsequently compared to league average.
-Although league average can be adjusted for each team to account for which stadiums each team actually played in, but statistically, the difference is marginal and thus ignored.
-Runs scored are compared to games, or outs as there are 27 outs in a game, rather than plate appearances because the outs per game stay constant while the number of plate appearances changes.
+League average can be adjusted for each team to account for which stadiums each team actually played in, but statistically, the difference is marginal and is thus ignored.
+Runs scored are compared to games (or outs, as there are 27 outs in a game) rather than plate appearances, because the outs per game stay constant while the number of plate appearances changes.
 The following formulas calculate park factors: